-For the formal application, a 4-5 page research proposal should be submitted indicating what you wish to investigate, how you intend to conduct the research and any contacts you have had with IDS Fellows.
+A 3-4 page research proposal should be submitted indicating what you wish to investigate, how you intend to conduct the research and any contacts you have had with IDS Fellows.
 It would also be advantageous to include an article or writing sample demonstrating your ability to undertake research and write academic papers.

 IDS is unable to accept applications for distance learning.
 We believe it is in the best interests of both PhD students and the Institute that the majority of the study period is spent at IDS.
 This offers the opportunity for ongoing interaction with other IDS members and students.

 Presence here is vital at the early stage when the research proposal is prepared and then, after fieldwork, at the stage of writing up the research findings.
 The maximum period of registration is 4 years, but a PhD can be completed in 3 years.

 Fees for entry in 2015 will be announced shortly.
 Fees for entry in 2014 were £13,750 for overseas students and £3,990 for UK and EU students.
 IDS requires that students register for a minimum of three years.
 Most students spend time on overseas fieldwork.
 During fieldwork, students are registered as distance learners and are charged a fee which is normally 65% of the full-time fee but may be subject to change.